HexTree/Stable-matching/README.md

 Each remaining line: You type a student's name, leave a space, then hyphen (-), leave another space, then list that student's preferences starting with the first choice.
 The choices must be separated by spaces.

+e.g. a sample file would look like this:

+1 2
+20 13
+john_doe
+kfc pizzahut mcdonalds
-e.g: john_doe - kfc pizzahut mcdonalds
+john_doe - kfc pizzahut mcdonalds